jmontleon/text-gen/README.md

 - ~~There are no spaces between words in the outputs~~
   - ~~https://github.com/oobabooga/text-generation-webui/issues/4834~~
   - ~~Using the most recent snapshot seems to resolve this for now.~~
+- langchain seems to have very limited support for dealing with self-signed certificates when contacting the API endpoint
+  - Install cert-manager from the Operator Hub
+  - Starting with step 2 follow [these instructions](https://github.com/cert-manager/openshift-routes) to enable auto updating letsencrypt certs for the routes
+  - Annotate at least the API route according to the instructions
 - Only the Transformers loader works so far
 - Should not need to set `LD_LIBRARY_PATH`
   - https://github.com/oobabooga/text-generation-webui/issues/4517